haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 This pragma instructs GHC to store the contents of ``Int`` directly in the ``Counter`` constructor, rather than storing a pointer to an ``Int`` on the heap in the constructor.
-We'll return to these fixes in the :ref:`Excessive Pointer Chasing` section.
+We'll return to these fixes in the :ref:`Unboxing` chapter.

 .. _canonical-closure-alloc: